-We expect to be a "controlled company" within the meaning of the certain corporate governance requirements.

-corporate governance standards and would qualify for exemptions from
+We expect to be a "controlled company" within the meaning of the Nasdaq corporate governance standards and would qualify for exemptions from certain corporate governance requirements.

-Because the Sponsors will own a majority of our outstanding common stock following the completion of this offering, we expect to be a "controlled company" as that term is set forth in the corporate governance standards.
+Because the Sponsors will own a majority of our outstanding common stock following the completion of this offering, we expect to be a "controlled company" as that term is set forth in the Nasdaq corporate governance standards.
 Under these rules, a company of which more than 50% of the voting power is held by another person or group of persons acting together is a "controlled company" and may elect not to comply with certain corporate governance requirements, including: